Legorobotdude/NeuralNexus/README.md

 - **Context Length**: Adjust the token context window size
 - **GPU Settings**: Set the number of GPUs to use
 - **CPU Threads**: Control the number of CPU threads
+- **Auto-unload**: Toggle automatic unloading of models when the app is inactive to save memory

 ## 📝 License